Nikon D600 vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D600 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D600 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D600 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D600 was succeeded by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D600 and G9 can be found, respectively, in the Nikon D600 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D600 and the Panasonic G9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.